 It’s easy to fall into the trap of believing that once you’ve completed your initial localization efforts no further work needs to be done.
 However, as any good marketing team knows, your audience’s tastes are ever changing and evolving.

-In order to ensure that your own localization efforts do not loose their luster overtime, make sure you keep an eye on those foreign markets you’ve targeted and continue to make updates and adjustments so that you stay relevant and popular.
+In order to ensure that your own localization efforts do not loose their luster overtime, make sure you keep an eye on those foreign markets you’ve targeted and continue to make updates and adjustments.